arduino/arduino-cloud-cli/README.md

 ## Device provisioning

-When provisioning a device, you can optionally explicit the port which the device is connected to and its fqbn.
-If they are not given, then the first device found is provisioned.
+When provisioning a device, you can optionally specify the port to which the device is connected to and its fqbn.
+If they are not given, then the first device found will be provisioned.

 Use this command to provision a device:

 `$ iot-cloud-cli device create --name <deviceName> --port <port> --fqbn <deviceFqbn>`